NIGMS/NIGMS-Sandbox/README.md

    + Pull container images and launch an instance from a container
    + Use GitHub repositories.

+:surfer: _You are now ready to start analyzing data!_

 </details>

 <details close>

 <summary><h3>Prerequisites: Introduction to Azure</h3></summary>

+:surfer: _You are now ready to start analyzing data!_

 </details>